Agender: a person who has an internal sense of being neither male nor female nor some combination of male and femaleMerriam Webster

 I can’t describe every agender person’s experience by a long shot, but I can tell you a little bit about mine.

 The easiest way to describe it is this.
-It feels like I am in the wrong society.
+It feels like I’m in a dystopian society that’s trying to manipulate and control me until I am no longer me.

-Speaking of feeling out of place, I’m used to that.
-This is a place for people who follow the weird rules of this dimension.
-I’m a foreign entity here.
+I’ve lived my life feeling like an unwelcome foreign entity in this world.
 Strangely, I feel more foreign to human society than I feel about other parts of the living world that aren’t even human.
 Like the woods, for instance.
-They help me feel like maybe this planet can be my home, too.
+When I spend time in nature, it helps me feel like maybe this planet can be my home, too—even if most humans don’t want me here.